Edit on GitHub

 y:

-To render them, run dvc plots show (shown below), which generates an HTML file you can open in a browser.
-Or you can load your project in VS Code and use the DVC Extension's Plots Dashboard.
+You can view plots with dvc plots show (shown below), which generates an HTML file you can open in a browser.

 $ dvc plots show